Your Health & Safety half-year roundup

 That’s why we make sure we have the UK’s largest team of Health & Safety consultants, with years of experience in these sectors, on hand to help.

-These were the top five advice areas for each of our largest industries from 2024:
+These are the top five advice areas for each of our largest industries in 2025 so far:

 Manufacturing: